KhalylDammas/MyProjects/Projects/Arabic MNIST Classification CNN/README.md

 ## This project classifies hand written arabic letters
-### You can review the source code and results in the ".ipynb" file
+### You can review the source code and results in the "Arabic MNIST Classification NN.ipynb" file